-Her first attempt, however, was back in the wayback, when she was in college.
+Her first attempt was back in the wayback, when she was in college.
 Someone gave her a leaf to root, which promptly rotted.
 Her next attempt was a gift, which she could never get to bloom a second time.
 As the saying goes, the third time was the charm: a violet rescue from a Jewel grocery store in Chicagoland.
-It’s been a love affair ever since, and once she discovered the African Violet Society of America (AVSA), there was no turning back.
+It’s been a love affair ever since, and once she discovered the African Violet Society of America (AVSA) things took off in a big way.

 There are violets in the guest room, violets in the basement, and violets in the sunroom.
 There is, occasionally, even a violet or two in the kitchen.
 A :-) has moved them across the country.
 More than once.

 Besides the violets, Adrienne has almost never met a fiber art that she didn’t enjoy.
-She is a knitter and spinner (and a beginning weaver).
-She plays the bagpipes (yes, really!), and is learning to play the hammered dulcimer.
-She loves to travel, most recently to Scotland, the 2013 AVSA National Convention in Austin, to Egypt in 2011, and to Morocco in 2010.
+She is a knitter and spinner.
+She plays the bagpipes (yes, really!) and she loves to travel.